julien-arino/R-for-modellers/index.md

 The vignettes and videos vary greatly in length.
 Their order is not relevant and somewhat random.

-When available, the YouTube logo points to the video of the vignette.
+When present, the YouTube logo points to the video of the vignette.
 Those vignettes for which a video is available are more complete than those without.

 <ul>
 {% for file in site.pages %}